BrandonPCollins/my-project-4/README.md

    * Confirmed by using the site admin account to create posts from the create post page only accessible to staff accounts, then editing that post and ensuring it updates appropriately, and then deleting said post and verifying that it is no longer viewable on the website.

 x) As a Site Admin I can create draft posts so that I can finish writing the content later

-xi) As a Site Admin I can approve or disapprove comments so that I can filter out naughty comments
+   * Confirmed by saving a draft page of a post and then revisiting the draft to continue writing it at a later point in the admin panel.

-xii) As a user I can edit my posts so that I can fix typos or clarify what I was speaking about.
+xi) As a user I can edit my posts so that I can fix typos or clarify what I was speaking about.
+   * Confirmed by using a generic user profile to ensure they are capable of editing their own comments, and that the comments appear in their edited states after being confirmed.

-xiii) As a User I can Change my Password so that I can alter my credentials in the event of an information leak to prevent people accessing my account.
+xii) As a User I can Change my Password so that I can alter my credentials in the event of an information leak to prevent people accessing my account.

-xiv) As a User I can Personalise my profile page with information such as my own personal biography, a profile picture, and various personal links so that I can display my own personal flair while also providing important context and information about me as a user
+xii) As a User I can Personalise my profile page with information such as my own personal biography, a profile picture, and various personal links so that I can display my own personal flair while also providing important context and information about me as a user

-xv) As a USER I can view the various blog post categories so that I can quickly find posts and information relevant to my interests, while filtering out the posts I don't care about
+xiv) As a USER I can view the various blog post categories so that I can quickly find posts and information relevant to my interests, while filtering out the posts I don't care about

-xvi) As a Admin I can prevent users from editing and deleting other users posts so that there is a sense of security upon the site.
+xv) As an Admin I can prevent users from editing and deleting other users posts so that there is a sense of security upon the site.

 ### Lighthouse